linux-system-roles/postgresql/README.md

 Once you set the password by using the `postgresql_password` variable, it is impossible to change the password by setting another value.
-You must use the `postgresql_password` variable for every database acces under the superuser, including running an SQL script (the functionality of the `postgresql_input_file` variable).
+You must use the `postgresql_password` variable for every database access under the superuser, including running an SQL script (the functionality of the `postgresql_input_file` variable).